 While some of our buildings have special interest programs geared toward particular academic fields (such as the Music Floor or Women in Science and Engineering), in general, where you live has little to do with your major.
 As a freshman, your classes are likely to be spread around campus rather than concentrated in a specific location.
 The USC campus is relatively small and academic buildings are just a 10 or 15 minute walk from freshman housing.

 Since our housing facilities are used year-round, tours of living areas are not possible.
 Buildings will be pointed out during freshman orientations in the summer.
 Please check out the individual pages for buildings you are interested in on this website for pictures, descriptions and floorplans.

 Returning residents may apply for housing for the upcoming year through our USC Housing Renewal process (UHR).
-Current freshmen applying to return to housing for their sophomore year are guaranteed housing if they participate in UHR and follow all the necessary procedures.
-UHR takes place January through March.
+UHR takes place January through March each year.
 More information about next year’s UHR will be available in December.